Wonderful Symmetric Varieties and Schubert Polynomials: Introduction

 Assuming that one is able to compute the coefficients in

-then one may replace the Schubert classes in the above sum with the corresponding \textbf{Schubert polynomials} to obtain a polynomial in the $\xx$-variables representing $[Y_{\mu}]$.
+then one may replace the Schubert classes in the above sum with the corresponding \textbf{Schubert polynomials} to obtain a polynomial in the $\xx$-variables representing $[\mb{Y}_{\mu}]$.
 The Schubert polynomials $\frS_w$ are defined recursively by first explicitly setting

-and then declaring that $\frS_w = \partial_i \frS_{ws_i}$ if $ws_i > w$ in Bruhat order.
+and then declaring that $\frS_w = \partial_i \frS_{ws_i}$ if $ws_i < w$ in Bruhat order.
 Here, $s_i = (i,i+1)$ represents the $i$th simple reflection, and $\partial_i$ represents the \textbf{divided difference operator} defined by

-It is well-known that $\frS_w$ represents $[X^w]$ \cite{LS-82}, and so if \eqref{eq:schubert-sum} can be computed, $[Y_{\mu}]$ is represented by the polynomial $\displaystyle\sum_{w \in W} c_w \frS_w$.
+It is well-known that $\frS_w$ represents $[\mb{X}_w]$ \cite{LS-82}, and so if \eqref{eq:schubert-sum} can be computed, $[\mb{Y}_{\mu}]$ is represented by the polynomial $\displaystyle\sum_{w \in \mb{W}} c_w \frS_w$.

 In fact, a theorem due to M. Brion \cite{Brion-98} tells us in principle how to compute the sum \eqref{eq:schubert-sum} in terms of certain combinatorial objects.
-More precisely, to the variety $Y_{\mu}$ there is an associated subset of $W$, which we call the \textbf{$W$-set} of $Y_{\mu}$, and denote by $W(Y_{\mu})$.
-For each $w \in W(Y_{\mu})$, there is also an associated weight, which we denote by $D(Y_{\mu},w)$.
-Then the aforementioned theorem of Brion says that the sum \eqref{eq:schubert-sum} can be computed as
+More precisely, to the variety $\mb{Y}_{\mu}$ there is an associated subset of $\mb{W}$, which we call the \textbf{$W$-set} of $\mb{Y}_{\mu}$, and denote by $W(\mb{Y}_{\mu})$.
+For each $w \in W(\mb{Y}_{\mu})$, there is also an associated weight.
+In fact, this weight is always a power of $2$, and the aforementioned theorem of Brion says that the sum \eqref{eq:schubert-sum} can be computed as

-This can be turned into an explicit polynomial representative via the aforementioned Schubert polynomial recipe, assuming that one can compute the sets $W(Y_{\mu})$, and the corresponding weights $D(Y_{\mu},w)$ explicitly.
-In fact, in Section \ref{sec:bg-w-sets}, we recall explicit descriptions of the $W$-sets $W(Y_{\mu})$ which have already been given in \cite{Can-Joyce-Wyser-15,Can-Joyce}, slightly extending those results to also give an explicit description of $W(Y_{\mu}')$ for arbitrary $\mu$.
-(Previous results of \cite{Can-Joyce-Wyser-15} only described $W(Y_{\mu}')$ when $\mu$ consisted of a single part.)
-And as we will note, the weights $D(Y_{\mu},w)$ are straightforward to compute.
+for non-negative integers $d(\mb{Y}_{\mu},w)$.
+This can be turned into an explicit polynomial representative via the aforementioned Schubert polynomial recipe, assuming that one can compute the sets $W(\mb{Y}_{\mu})$, and the corresponding exponents $d(\mb{Y}_{\mu},w)$ explicitly.
+In fact, in Section \ref{sec:bg-w-sets}, we recall explicit descriptions of the $W$-sets $W(\mb{Y}_{\mu})$ which have already been given in \cite{Can-Joyce-Wyser-15,Can-Joyce}, slightly extending those results to also give an explicit description of $W(\mb{Y}_{\mu}')$ for arbitrary $\mu$.
+(Previous results of \cite{Can-Joyce-Wyser-15} only described $W(\mb{Y}_{\mu}')$ when $\mu$ consisted of a single part.)
+And as we will note, the exponents $d(\mb{Y}_{\mu},w)$ are straightforward to compute.